Bitcoin-com/golden-ticket/README.md

 `cd golden-ticket && npm install`

-## Generate mnemonic
+## Generate Wallet

-Create a 256 bit mnemonic in any of the following languages
+Create a 256 bit mnemonic and BIP44 BCH address

+`npm run generate-wallet`

+You'll be prompted for a language.
+You can enter any of the 8 listed below.

 - english
 - spanish